code4libtoronto/2016-07-28-librarycarpentrylessons/regex/regex.md

 ## Thanks!

-*   This lesson was initially developed by Greg Wilson, and has been modified for this event by Leanne Trimble.
+*   This [software carpentry lesson](http://v4.software-carpentry.org/regexp/index.html) was originally developed by Greg Wilson, and has been modified for this event by Leanne Trimble.